Krishnacoder24/nyayai/README.md

 law firms, and legal aid organisations where document confidentiality and per-document cost both matter.

-**The full pipeline works end to end now**: upload a PDF in the real frontend → it hits the real FastAPI backend → Celery runs OCR → rules (citation + entity + spelling + cross-reference) → merge/dedupe/sort → renders an annotated PDF and a report → the frontend polls and displays the real result, not mock data.
-The one piece still missing is the fine-tuned model - see "Status" below, it's not blocking the rest of this from being real.
+**The full pipeline is verified working end to end**: upload a real PDF in the real frontend → it hits the real FastAPI backend → Celery runs OCR → the fine-tuned InLegalBERT model + rules (citation + entity + spelling + cross-reference) → merge/dedupe/sort → renders an annotated PDF and a report → the frontend polls and displays the real result.
+This has been run against an actual sample FIR PDF, start to finish, not just exercised piece-by-piece in isolation.

 ---